tripleinv/Quants/README.md

 ## Value-Based Factor Portfolio Strategy (P1 - P5)
 ### Overview
 The value-based strategy project aims to construct portfolios by ranking stocks based on their P/B ratios.
 Lower P/B ratios are assumed to indicate undervalued stocks, which are targeted for the "high value" portfolio.
 The project involves data acquisition, cleaning, analysis, and backtesting to assess the performance of the strategy over several years.
 Price/Book Value is calculated as Month-end price divided by latest reported book value per share.
-The analysis also included all the removed tickers historically from the S&P 500 index components since 2013 to eliminate the survivorship bias.
+The analysis also includes all the removed tickers historically from the S&P 500 index components since 2013 to eliminate the survivorship bias.

 ### Data Source & Structure:
-All financial metrics data, including Assets, Liabilities, Stockholders Equity, Diluted/Common Shares Oustanding, Current Liabilities, Non-Current Liabilities are obtained from the SEC database.
-For current S&P constituents, data are obtained from [here](https://www.sec.gov/Archives/edgar/daily-index/xbrl/companyfacts.zip).
+Financial metrics data, including assets, liabilities, equity, and shares outstanding, along with current and non-current liabilities, are sourced from the SEC database.
+Specifically, for current S&P 500 constituents, data are obtained from [here](https://www.sec.gov/Archives/edgar/daily-index/xbrl/companyfacts.zip).
 For removed historical S&P constituents, data are obtained using the SEC companyfact API: https://data.sec.gov/api/xbrl/companyfacts/CIK##########.json.
-All files are in JSON format.
+All data files are in JSON format.
 All stock price data is downloaded using the yfinance package.

 ### Strategy Design Methodology:
 - Price/Book Value is calculated as Month-end price divided by latest reported book value per share